thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

 8. For advanced settings, leave Encryption set to **Google-managed key**, do not set a retention policy, and click **CREATE**.

-9. In the Bucket detail screen, click the **Permissions** tab, and make sure the following member is checked for the Storage Admin role: **567354788853-compute@developer.gserviceaccount.com**.

 When you create your instance, make sure you set Storage to **Full** access.

 ## Create an instance